-Design for Startups is unique program in which student designers join early-stage company teams in order to work on a specific design problem.
+Design for Startups is a unique program in which student designers join early-stage company teams to work on a specific design problem.

-Over the course of 12 weeks ten student designers will work directly with the technical and business leads of ten local companies to explore and develop a new methodology for connecting design to Internet startups.
+Over the course of 12 weeks, ten student designers will work directly with the technical and business leads of ten local companies to explore and develop a new methodology for connecting design to Internet startups.
 Student designers will cosider existing design gaps, perform user interface/usability studies, and develop design strategies for the companies in residence.
-This project is generously supported by the British Columbia Innovation Council (BCIC).
+This project is generously supported by innovate BC.

 Spring 2018 company-student partnerships: